Open Industry 4.0 Simulation

 Prosys OPC UA Simulation Server with Device Simulation

-We are adding a basic Device Simulation into the Simulation Server.
-This enables the addition of a simulated device that includes Vendor Nameplate and Device Health information, as defined by the OPC 10000-100 Devices Specification.
+We have added a basic Device Simulation into the Simulation Server.
+This enables manually defining data for a simulated device, including Vendor Nameplate and Device Health information, as defined by the OPC 10000-100 Devices Specification.

 Guideline for Open Edge Computing